Taqtaq/Taqtaq/README.md

 - 🌱 I’m currently learning Python, FastAPI, Networks (CCNA), and Databases (MySQL, PostgreSQL, SQLite)
 - 💼 I’m working on a mini-project using FastAPI and plan to upload it to GitHub soon
 - 💡 I’m looking to collaborate on cybersecurity, backend development, and automation projects
-- 📫 How to reach me: nikataqtaqishvili05@gmail.com | Telegram: @nikataq728
+- 📫 How to reach me: nika.taqtaqishvili.1@btu.edu.ge | Telegram: @pumba_taq
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love challenges and enjoy finding vulnerabilities in systems just for fun!